sgmurphy/wordpress-plugins/wp-hide-security-enhancer/readme.txt

 Donate link: https://www.nsp-code.com/
 Tags: wordpress hide, security, security headers, custom login, login hide Requires at least: 2.8
-Tested up to: 6.5.4
+Tested up to: 6.6
-Stable tag: 2.4
+Stable tag: 2.4.2
 License: GPLv2 or later

-Hide WordPress, wp-content, wp-includes, wp-admin, login URL, plugins, themes etc. Block the default URLs.
-Security Headers etc.
+Secure your site by hiding exploitable WordPress traces ( plugins, themes, wp-content, wp-includes, wp-admin, login URL).
+Enhanced Security Headers.

 == Description ==

+Effortlessly conceal your WordPress site from detection!
+With over 99.99% of hacks targeting specific plugin and theme vulnerabilities, this plugin significantly boosts site security by making it invisible to hackers' web scanners.

+By removing all traces of WordPress, including themes and plugins, potential exploits are rendered harmless.
+This method ensures that your site is safe without affecting SEO; in fact, it can enhance certain SEO aspects when used strategically.

 WP-Hide has launched the **easiest way to completely hide your WordPress** core files, login page, theme and plugins paths from being shown on front side.
 This is a huge improvement over Site Security, since no one will know whether you are running or not a WordPress.
 It also provides a simple way to clean up html by removing all WordPress fingerprints.